DS-160: Online Nonimmigrant Visa Application from for K-1 (fiancée), K-2, K-3 and K-4 Visas

-- Once you have all the above documents and fee please come in to the consular section at 1.30pm any Monday to Thursday except on Kenyan or American holidays and every last Wednesday of each month.
+- Once you have all the above documents and fee please come in to the consular section at 1.30pm any Thursday except on Kenyan or American holidays.

 Once all the above is submitted to the Consular section, the Consular officer reviews the documents and determines whether or not one is qualified as a returning resident.
 If approved, the applicant is sent a packet of instructions on how to apply for the visa.

 If one fails to qualify for a Returning Resident visa, the only other option is for the U.S. Citizen or Legal resident relative filing a new petition for immigrant visa.
 For more information, please visit the State Department website.